gregrickaby/example-wp-theme-with-react/README.md

 ---

 Next, fetch the current weather conditions in Los Angeles, CA from the DarkSky API.
+We'll sprinkle in some presentational classes from TailwindCSS.
 We also need to use `ReactDom.render()` to mount the `<Weather />` component:

 ```js
 /* src/components/Header.js */